 Key Differences Between Sole Proprietorship and Partnership

-The following are the major differences between sole proprietorship and partnership:
+The following are the major differences between sole proprietorship and general partnership:

 - When the business is owned and managed by a single person exclusively, it is known as the sole proprietorship.
 The partnership is the business form in which the business is carried on by two or more persons and they share profits and losses mutually.